 This would be a good place for those who are fiscal conservatives rather than social conservatives: Embassy Suites has a complimentary happy hour.
 See details here, book it at that link or at Hotels.com.

 For those red state suburbanites who could use a little more exercise, Sheraton Tampa Riverwalk Hotel is less than a ten-minute stroll away.
 It’s family-friendly and pet-friendly too.
-The Hyatt Regency Tampa is in the same area and both of these are close to the art museum, children’s museum, and a great riverside playground.
+The Hilton Tampa is in the same area and both of these are close to the art museum, children’s museum, and a great riverside playground.

 The “work hard, play hard” crowd will probably be taking advantage of the cool Tampa Streetcar system and staying in Ybor City instead.
 This is Tampa’s prime nightlife district, with blocks of bars, dance clubs, restaurants, and a brewpub—all in a historic zone once occupied by cigar rolling factories employing Cuban immigrants.
 There’s a Hampton Inn & Suites in Ybor and a Hilton Garden Inn.

 Amazingly, there are still a few empty Tampa hotel rooms left to book a week before the convention, but not at any of these places.
 Plus you’ll pay a highly inflated fortune to snag what’s left.
 Feel like paying $280 a night at a Day’s Inn?
 Or $224 for a La Quinta 10 miles away?
 I didn’t think so.
 Come visit Tampa, Clearwater Beach, and St. Petersburg Beach when things are back to normal.
 Tampa Bay is normally a great value for lodging.
 And prettier without all the fences and barricades.